 Nina Sun is the founder and President of Sunnybund Consulting (Shanghai) and Sunnybund Education.
 Nina is an expert in government relations, media relations, and crisis management.
 She worked as a PR manager at the News Corporation's Shanghai Office and later worked as the CEO of Shanghai Broadcasting and Press Management Company of the Shanghai Media Group.
 She is also an investor and co-founder of Tsinghua International School and Fudan International School.
 She is the author of several books, including the Media Bilingual Dictionary, The Crisis Gate, and Out of Crisis Gate.
 She is currently a Trustee of Barnard College, co-president of Columbia Alumni Association Shanghai, and a member of the Advisory Board for Columbia Global Centers | East Asia.
 She graduated from SIPA in 2001 and won an Alumni Medal in 2011.
 She is married to Dr. Zhe Sun, Professor and Director of the Center for US-China Relations at Tsinghua University, who obtained his PhD from Columbia.
 Their son, Royce, is a rising senior at Columbia College.

 Curtis Probst is an innovator in asset finance, energy and sustainability, having participated in over $50 billion of financing for corporate and governmental clients.
-For three years he has been a Lecturer at Columbia University on the topic of clean energy finance.
-He is also a Director at Willdan Group, parent of Willdan Energy Solutions, and a Director at New York City Energy Efficiency Corporation.
+He is the Co-CEO of New York City Energy Efficiency Corp.
+(NYCEEC): an innovative public-private-philanthropic partnership with a mission to deliver clean energy financing solutions.
+He joined NYCEEC in April 2018 after serving on its Board for over three years.
+Additionally, for four years, he has been a Lecturer at Columbia University on the topic of clean energy finance.

 His prior experience includes over three years as a Managing Director at Rocky Mountain Institute, a global energy think tank, leading their sustainable finance practice.
 Curtis previously worked at Goldman Sachs for over 15 years, most recently as a Managing Director in their investment banking division.
 Before joining Goldman Sachs, Probst worked at Salomon Brothers for over eight years, most recently as a Vice President in their structured and project finance group.